How Other Financial Services Board Members Actually Make Decisions

 Key Insights

-Other Financial Services Board Members score highest on Stakeholder (4.9/5) and Growth (4.8/5).
-Over the past six months, the most notable change is an increase in Technology orientation.
+Other Financial Services Board Members score highest on Stakeholder (4.7/5) and Growth (4.6/5).
+Over the past six months, the most notable change is an increase in Data orientation.
 Their leading priority is deliver value added services that customers can't get anywhere else, while their most pressing challenge is organizations acting as 'order takers' or 'feature factories'.
-They measure success through productivity per head (return to or exceed pre-crisis levels) and make decisions using globally consistent platform, locally optimized - training associates on common aspects then specific nuances.
-Language that resonates includes "purpose", "extraordinary", and "seamless".
-5 distinct behavioral archetypes emerge, with 46% clustering around archetype a approaches.
+They measure success through increase arr by 20% by going up market into enterprise and make decisions using vision-conviction-execution model: somebody articulates vision, somebody buys vision, teams execute together - describes how major initiatives get greenlit.
+Language that resonates includes "resilience", "vision", and "flexibility".
+5 distinct behavioral archetypes emerge, with 45% clustering around archetype a approaches.

 What's changing for Other Financial Services Board Members?